 The most effective approach combines exercise, safe environments, and fall prevention devices for older adults that provide peace of mind:

-1. Address home hazards with simple fixes like lighting and grab bars.
+Address home hazards with simple fixes, such as lighting and grab bars.

-With the right mix of safe home environments, supportive caregivers, and smart devices, families can feel confident they’re doing everything possible to learn how to prevent seniors from falling and keep loved ones safe at home.
+With the right mix of safe home environments, supportive caregivers, and smart devices, families can feel confident they’re doing everything possible to help prevent seniors from falling and keep loved ones safe at home.

 How to Prevent Falls in the Seniors: FAQs